AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/metadata-export-failure.md

 ---
-title:  Metadata export fail with "String is too long" exception in Experience Manager Guides
+title:  Metadata export fails with "String is too long" exception in Experience Manager Guides
 description: Understand why metadata export can fail for Guides content in the Assets UI.
 feature: Authoring, Publishing
 role: User